lbassan/attritevis-replication-JEPS/README.md

 # `attritevis` Package

-Functions and vignette for `attritevis` package by Adeline Lo, Jonathan Renshon & Lotem Bassan-Nygate.
+Functions and accompanying vignette for the `attritevis` package by Lo, Renshon, and Bassan-Nygate.
+Functions help assess and adjust for attrition in experiments.

 ## Files